Tigres UANL: International activity

 This was a tougher group stage than they had had the previous year, and was one of the toughest in the tournament.
 However, Tigres qualified for the next round, but only by goal-difference advantage, and after a last minute goal by Carlos Ramírez.

 Because of its intensity, this group staged produced a lot of memorable games, particularly against Universidad Católica and against Corinthians at home and away.
 Tigres ended second in the group due to goal difference advantage, in a last minute goal against Universidad Católica, and so qualified again for play-offs.

 In summary, Tigres played 8 games and produced 3 wins, 3 ties, and two defeats.

 This performance at the beginning was considerably lacking, and it produced its first penalty kicks experience in Copa Libertadores.

 On 5 August 2009, Tigres won the final of the 2009 North American SuperLiga against the Chicago Fire at their home stadium in the Chicago's suburb of Bridgeview, Illinois.

 After finishing 3rd in the regular season of the Apertura 2011 Tournament, they returned after a 6-year absence to the 2012 Copa Libertadores, playing in the first stage.
 Tigres played home and away qualifying matches against Chile's Unión Española.
 They played the first match in Chile, on 25 January 2012 at 6:50pm local time (3:50pm CST).
 Unión Española took the first game by a score of 1–0, scoring at the 58th minute, after Tigres sent a reserve squad to play the match.
 They hosted their Chilean rival on 2 February 2012, at 8:00 pm CST.
 They tied 2–2 and failed to qualify for the Group Stage.
 Coach Ricardo Ferretti was criticized by the media and fans for sending a reserve squad to play the matches.

 After the championship of the Apertura 2011, Tigres qualified for the first time to the CONCACAF Champions League.
-They lost in quarterfinals against Seattle Sounders by 1–0, 3–1, for an aggregate of 2–3.
+They lost in quarterfinals against Seattle Sounders FC by 1–0, 3–1, for an aggregate of 2–3.
 Ferretti was criticized again for sending a reserve squad to play the second match against the Sounders like he did in the Copa Libertadores.